askrastins/aggsessac/README.md

 to your … samples\inet\src\applications\generic

-Then you can download full AggSessAC OMNeT++ project from this repository within folder /aggsessac_project/.
+Then you can download full AggSessAC OMNeT++ project from this repository within folder =aggsessac_project=.

 Finally, can make any changes and modifications if you want.